joao-gi/opentls/README.rst

 Status
 ------
-There are no usable modules implemented as yet.
+|build_status| There are no usable modules implemented as yet.

 Currently some parts of OpenSSL's APIs have been wrapped using `ctypes <http://docs.python.org/dev/library/ctypes.html>`_.